The 9 Best Infant Car Seats, Parent-Tested and Reviewed

 Overall best infant car seat

 This top infant car seat’s features include an extendable, five-position headrest that grows with baby, with no need to laboriously rethread the harness with each adjustment.
 Additionally, its clip-in base has an anti-rebound bar that provides extra leg room and limits rear-facing seat movement on impact.
 These features earned it 5 out of 5 scores from our product tester for ease of use and ease of installation.
 “There wasn't any need to look for any additional information regarding how to install correctly,” she told us.
 “Getting baby in and out of the car seat is simple and straightforward, and the straps were smooth to loosen and tighten.”
+And it was a hit with survey respondents too, one of which mentioned that she liked it for the “safety features, ease of use and carrying.”

 Also helpful for installation are premium LATCH connectors, a SuperCinch force-multiplying tightener, a spring-loaded leveling foot and a steel-reinforced belt system for installing without the base.
-In other words, you won’t need a degree in engineering to ensure baby is strapped in property—and you can start using this seat as soon as your drive home from the hospital, thanks to a removable, ergonomic newborn positioner that offers extra support for infants between 4 and 11 pounds.
+In other words, you won’t need a degree in engineering to ensure baby is strapped in property—and you can start using this seat as soon as you drive home from the hospital, thanks to a removable, ergonomic newborn positioner that offers extra support for infants between 4 and 11 pounds.

 Our product tester gave the KeyFit 35 a 5 out of 5 for ease of carrying, telling us it was “on the lighter side compared to other car seats, and the handle is comfortable to hold.”
 Plus, the UPF 50+ extendable canopy will provide important sun protection when you’re on the go.
 And if all that wasn’t enough, parents will be happy to know this car seat is GREENGUARD Gold Certified for low chemical emissions, meaning it contributes to healthier air quality around baby.
 With all these stellar features, it’s no wonder our tester gave the KeyFit 35 a 5 out of 5 score for value for money!